syncfusion-content/uwp-docs/uwp/Map/Zooming-and-Panning.md

 ---
 layout: post
-title: Zooming and Panning in UWP Map control | Syncfusion
+title: Zooming and Panning in UWP Maps | Syncfusion®
-description: Learn how to configure zooming and panning in the Syncfusion UWP SfMaps control using zoom levels, touch gestures, mouse actions, and methods.
+description: Zooming and panning in the UWP Maps enable interactive navigation using gestures, mouse actions, zoom levels, and programmatic controls.
 platform: uwp
 control: SfMaps
 documentation: ug
 ---

-# Zooming and Panning in UWP Map (SfMaps)
+# Zooming and Panning in UWP Maps

 The zooming and panning feature of the [`SfMap`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Maps.SfMap.html) control allows users to zoom in and out and navigate the map.